Radimal/marvelous-chestnut/src/pages/blog/customer-loyalty.md

 All studies should be at least two views, ideally three.
 If Lucky is trying to murder your staff for that V/D remember sedation is your friend!
 We don’t need to show another example of a non-displaced spinal fracture in a hit by car dog that you could only see on one view or a foreign body that was only visible on the left lateral projection, etc. This should be part of your standard of care.
 Take orthogonal projections!
 Each projection is an opportunity to gain more information to help you guide next steps and make the best treatment plans.

-3\.
-Trained staff and working equipment are invaluable!
+**3. Trained staff and working equipment are invaluable!**

 Do your techs have training on appropriate positioning?
 Get a poster or textbook that shows them how to position patients.
 Taking good quality radiographs takes time and experience.
 Training and learning together with your techs will lead to better quality radiographs and improve patient outcomes.

  Not sure why all of your images are coming out underexposed or burnt out?
 Reach out to your local vendor and ask for your machine to be serviced.

-**3. Ah Ha! you found it !!! - but did you?**
+**4. Ah Ha! you found it !!! - but did you?**

 So, you found the fracture you were expecting based on your PE but missed the nodule on the edge of the image?
 This error may be explained by “satisfaction of search”, an all too common phenomenon in radiology where once you find a lesion that you think or expect to be the primary problem that you naturally end your radiographic interpretation too early.
-This can account for false negatives and can lead to some embarrassing moments L It can be easily avoided by having a routine when you read rads and not deviating from it.
+This can account for false negatives and can lead to some embarrassing moments.
+It can be easily avoided by having a routine when you read rads and not deviating from it.
 For example, for thorax we use “heart, lungs, mediastinum, pleural space, musculoskeletal”.
 Write a list and put it up on the wall where you review x-rays.
 This will help remind you to evaluate each organ as you interpret the images every time.

 **4. Remember that weird case?**